tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
 Sometimes this kind of file has some vulnerabilities.
 This function protects your site against such a case.

+= How to resolve "Sorry, your request cannot be accepted."? =

+If you encounter this message, please refer to [this document](http://www.ipgeoblock.com/codex/you-are-not-allowed-to-access.html "Why &ldquo;Sorry, your request cannot be accepted&rdquo; ? | IP Geo Block") to resolve your blocking issue.

+If you can't solve your issue, please let me know about it on the [support forum](https://wordpress.org/support/plugin/ip-geo-block/ "View: Plugin Support &laquo;  WordPress.org Forums").
+Your logs in this plugin and "**Installation information**" at "**Plugin settings**" will be a great help to resolve the issue.

+= How can I fix "Unable to write" error? =

+When you enable "**Force to load WP core**" options, this plugin will try to configure `.htaccess` in your `/wp-content/plugins/` and `/wp-content/themes/` directory in order to protect your site against the malicous attacks to the [OMG plugins and themes](http://www.ipgeoblock.com/article/exposure-of-wp-config-php.html "Prevent exposure of wp-config.php | IP Geo Block").

+But some servers doesn't give read / write permission against `.htaccess` to WordPress.
+In this case, you can configure `.htaccess` files by your own hand instead of enabling "**Force to load WP core**" options.

+Please refer to "[How can I fix permission troubles?](http://www.ipgeoblock.com/codex/how-can-i-fix-permission-troubles.html 'How can I fix permission troubles? | IP Geo Block')" in order to fix this error.

 == Other Notes ==

 = Known issues =

 * No image is shown after drag & drop a image in grid view at "Media Library".
 For more details, please refer to [this ticket at Github](https://github.com/tokkonopapa/WordPress-IP-Geo-Block/issues/2 "No image is shown after drag & drop a image in grid view at "Media Library". - Issue #2 - tokkonopapa/WordPress-IP-Geo-Block - GitHub").
-* From [WordPress 4.5](https://make.wordpress.org/core/2016/03/09/comment-changes-in-wordpress-4-5/ "Comment Changes in WordPress 4.5 &#8211; Make WordPress Core"), `rel=nofollow` attribute and value pair had no longer be added to relative or same domain links within `comment_content`.
-This change prevents to block "Server Side Request Forgeries" (not Cross Site but a malicious link in the comment field of own site).
+* From [WordPress 4.5](https://make.wordpress.org/core/2016/03/09/comment-changes-in-wordpress-4-5/ "Comment Changes in WordPress 4.5 &#8211; Make WordPress Core"), `rel=nofollow` had no longer be attached to the links in `comment_content`.
+This change prevents to block "[Server Side Request Forgeries](https://www.owasp.org/index.php/Server_Side_Request_Forgery 'Server Side Request Forgery - OWASP')" (not Cross Site but a malicious internal link in the comment field).

 == Screenshots ==